Lord-G-INC/Galaxy-Hack-Database/README.md

 - Github has a Filesize Limit, so keep your images under 100MB.
 If your images break in the preview, try making them smaller
 - If your hack is released in any capacity, use the Release Template
 - Videos such as trailers and showcases are to be linked inside the Gallery section.
 Each link must declare the video hosting site.
 Example: [My epic trailer on YouTube](Video Link here)
+- When adding your entry DO NOT DO ANYTHING OTHER THAN ADDING YOUR FILE!!
+PRs WILL NOT BE ACCEPTED IF THEY HAVE MORE THAN ONE COMMIT!